Accounts receivable ageing

 Accounts receivable ageing report

-The accounts receivable ageing report organises overdue invoices into specific time intervals, providing insights into your accounts receivable status and facilitating effective credit management.
+The accounts receivable aging report organises overdue invoices into specific time intervals and provides information about your accounts receivable status, which helps with credit management.
+The report has two columns of information:

-This report is crucial for optimising cash flow and managing credit policies by highlighting areas requiring attention and proactive measures.
+Use this report to understand your cash flow and manage credit policies.
+It highlights areas requiring attention and provides proactive measures.

-The accounts receivable ageing report complements other financial reports, such as the balance sheet and income statement, providing a comprehensive overview of financial health and customer payment behaviours.
+The accounts receivable aging report complements other financial reports, such as the balance sheet and income statement and provides an overview of financial health and customer payment behaviours.

 View and download the report in various formats from our statements page.